How do I Comply with the Building Regulations?

 - Like in Part L1, the light (lamp or luminaire) needs to produce over 400 lamp lumens to be considered and be above 5 watts.

 - Part L2 considers other factors such as LOR (light output ratio).
 Many light fittings such as 2x26W CFL downlights have an LOR of 65% meaning that 35% of the light is lost in the reflector.
 This reduces the overall efficacy of the luminaire.
 Most LED luminaires have a very high LOR of 90-100%.

 - Having a few inefficient lamps such as 50 watt halogens scattered about can seriously reduce the overall efficacy of the building.

 - Certain types of lighting are not including in Part L2 such as specialist process lighting, emergency lighting and stage lighting.

 - Using occupancy detectors and daylight harvesting sensors allows you to use a correction factor when making the final calculation.

 - Energy meters should be installed to allow the consumer to see how much energy is being consumed on individual areas or equipment.

 I hope this information has been helpful, please feel free to contact us for further information.
-Or visit our main lighting website Downlights Direct for a wider selection of products including a full range of commercial LED lighting.
+We also supply a selection of commercial LED lighting products including LED panels, high bays and low bays.